-These symbols, numbers and values all have something to tell you about the game.
+These symbols, numbers, and values all provide you with bits and pieces of information about the game.

 - In the bottom left you will see two bars, Green for Health and Blue for Shields.
 You will typically spawn with 100 Health and 0 Shields.
+However, items like chug splashes, and shield pots will help you fill this bar.
 Taking damage from enemies will start by depleting your Shields bar and then your Health Bar.
 Though watch out!
 Damage from falling and the Storm will ignore your Shields and reduce your Health straight away!

-- In the top right you will see a Minimap, this will show you where you are on a small subsection of the wider island.
-You can use it to quickly check you are moving the right direction.
+- At the top right corner of your screen, you will see a Minimap.
+This will show you where you are on the map at any given point of time.
+You can use it to quickly check you are moving in the right direction.

 - Below the Minimap you will see some symbols and numbers.
 From Left to right we’ll explain what those are.
-The First will be a timer next to a symbol of a Grey Stopwatch or a Purple Stormcloud.
-This time will give you details about how long before the Storm Circle changes.
+The Ffrst will be a timer next to a symbol of a Grey Stopwatch or a Purple Stormcloud.
+These icons will give you details about how long before the Storm Circle changes.
 The Grey Stopwatch means a new circle has formed and you have this long before the Storm moves.
 The Purple cloud means you have this long left until the Storm closes in on the new circle.
-Next you have a person shape and a number.
+Beside that you have a person shape and a number.
 This tells you how many total players are alive!
-The number includes you and your squad, so take that amount away to work out how many other players are left in your way.
+The number includes you and your teammates as well.
+So take that amount away to work out how many other players are left in your way.
 Finally, you have the crosshairs.
 On the left are your eliminations and on the right are your assists.
 Eliminations are players you have defeated and removed from the game, Assists are eliminations you have helped in (even if you didn’t get the final blow).

 - Finally in the bottom right you have your Inventory.
 Here you can see a snapshot of the items you are carrying.
 Apart from Gold Bars, which you earn and keep across many matches, your inventory is emptied at the end of every match.
 Along the top row, you have your Materials, Wood, Brick and Metal.
 You gather these by hitting objects in the world with your Harvesting Tool.
-For Season 5, you also have your Gold Bar total.
 Below this you have your Structures Bar, this shows you the type of structure you are placing, either a Vertical Wall, Horizontal Wall, Ramp or Pyramid.
 Building each of these reduces one of your material amounts by 10.
+Below that you also have the hotkeys that are associated with each of these building slots.
 Lastly, you have your Loadout.
 You can carry Six items or weapons at a time.
 One Slot is always filled by your Harvesting tool, the other five are filled with objects you find in-game!
 This can be Guns, Shield Potions, Medkits, the list goes on and on.
 If you have multiple of an item you can see how many you have, and you can see how much ammo you are carrying for each weapon!

 The Map, The Storm And Where To Land